 YMCA of Long Island Summer Day Camps — Bay Shore, East Hampton, Holtsville, Huntington and Patchogue

 Suffolk County YMCAs offer both traditional day camps and a variety of specialty camps.
-They also offer programs and classes for children throughout the summer.
+Summer programs and classes for children include crafting, theater, and coding.
 Membership in the YMCA is required for all camps.
 Sibling discounts are available.
+Extended days, transportation, and lunch service all can be added to the experience for an additional fee.

-Young People’s Day Camps of Suffolk County — Central Islip
+Young People’s Day Camps of Suffolk County — Kings Park

-This American Camp Association-accredited day camp offers a mix of activities, including sports, hiking, swimming instruction, arts and crafts, music, drama, martial arts, and dance.
-Registration for more than two weeks includes a discount in price.
-Fees include door-to-door transportation from nearby communities.
+This American Camp Association-accredited day camp two minutes from Sunken Meadow State Park offers sports, hiking, swimming instruction, arts and crafts, music, drama, martial arts, and dance.
+Also enjoy field trips to museums, bowling, and amusement parks.
+Registration for more than two weeks includes a discounted price.
+Fees include door-to-door transportation from nearby communities, and financing options are available.